 A divorce decree doesn’t change the contracts you made together as spouses to pay your bills.
 When you divorce, each of you remains liable for your debts.

 By law, a creditor cannot close a joint account because of a change in marital status but can do so at the request of either spouse.
 A creditor, however, does not have to change joint accounts to individual accounts.
-The creditor can require you to reapply for credit on an individual basis and then, based on you new application, extend or deny you credit.
+The creditor can require you to reapply for credit on an individual basis and then, based on your new application, extend or deny you credit.
 In the case of a mortgage or home equity loan, a lender is likely to require refinancing to remove a spouse from the obligation.

 If your spouse agrees to pay off a joint debt, make sure this agreement gets included in the written divorce settlement.
 If your ex-spouse is ordered by the court to pay a debt but doesn’t pay it, the creditor may force you to pay it.
 If that happens, you can ask the court to order your ex-spouse to pay you back.
 The court can also find your ex-spouse in contempt for violating the court’s order.

 You can prevent credit obligations from making divorce even more difficult and re-establish your own distinct credit lines after divorce occurs.
 Consider the following:

 - Get credit reports of both you and your spouse when starting the divorce process to verify the extent of credit obligations.
 (Get information on obtaining free credit reports or call 1-877-322-8228.)

 - During divorce negotiations, keep your joint bills current, even if it means paying for your spouse.